schlangguru/rest-ui/README.md

 - ~~**Application does not exit correctly:** This is a problem most likely due to an async server stop during application shutdown.~~
 - **Docs:** KDoc is improvable.

-## Roadmap:
+## TODO:
-- **Make it possible to add new mock resources**
+- [x] Make it possible to add new mock responses
-- **Editor für Responsestrategy:** Currently it´s not yet possible to edit the script for "Scripted Response Strategies".
-The editor has to be implemented.
+- [x] Implement save/load configuration
+- [ ] Allow files as response entity
+- [x] Add help for the scripted response strategy
+- [ ] Allow HTTPS